-- F. Engage in conduct that is violent.
+- 1. maintaining an appropriate noise level - 2. remaining seated - 3. refraining from touching any other student - 4. respecting that school rules and the District Code of Conduct is enforced on the bus - E. Engage in appropriate conduct that does not interfere or disrupt the educational process in the school or a school function. - F. Engage in conduct that is violent.
 Examples of violent conduct include: - 1. committing an act of violence (such as hitting, punching, and scratching) upon a student, teacher, administrator, or other school employee or attempting to do. - 2. possessing a weapon.
-Unless a student is authorized to do so by the Superintendent, law enforcement officials are the only persons authorized to have a weapon in their possession while on school property or at a school function. - 3. displaying what appears to be a weapon; - 4. threatening to use any weapon; - 5. intentionally damaging or destroying the personal property of a teacher, other student, administrator, other district employee or any person lawfully on school property, or at that person's home or other property or in a public place, including graffiti or arson; - 6. intentionally damaging or destroying school district property. - G. Engage in any conduct that endangers the safety, morals, health or welfare of others.
-Examples of such conduct includes: - 1. lying to school personnel; - 2. stealing the property of other students, school personnel or any other person lawfully on school property or attending a school function; - defamation, which includes making false or unprivileged statements or representations about an individual or identifiable group of individuals that harm the reputation of the person or the identifiable group by demeaning them; - 4. discrimination, harassment, bullying, and cyberbullying which includes a person's actual or perceived: race, color, weight, national origin, ethnic group, religion, religious practice, disability, sex, sexual orientation, gender, gender identity and expression.
+Unless a student is authorized to do so by the Superintendent, law enforcement officials are the only persons authorized to have a weapon in their possession while on school property or at a school function. - 3. displaying what appears to be a weapon; - 4. threatening to use any weapon; - 5. intentionally damaging or destroying the personal property of a teacher, other student, administrator, other district employee or any person lawfully on school property, or at that person's home or other property or in a public place, including graffiti or arson; - 6. intentionally damaging or destroying school district property.

+G. Engage in any conduct that endangers the safety, morals, health or welfare of others.
+Examples of such conduct includes:

+- 1. lying to school personnel; - 2. stealing the property of other students, school personnel or any other person lawfully on school property or attending a school function; - 3. defamation, which includes making false or unprivileged statements or representations about an individual or identifiable group of individuals that harm the reputation of the person or the identifiable group by demeaning them;

+4. discrimination, harassment, bullying, and cyberbullying which includes a person's actual or perceived: race, color, weight, national origin, ethnic group, religion, religious practice, disability, sex, sexual orientation, gender, gender identity and expression.
 Gender identity is one's self-conception as being male or female, as distinguished from actual biological sex or sex assigned at birth.
 Gender expression is the manner in which a person represents or expresses gender to others, often through behavior, clothing, hairstyles, activities, voice or mannerisms.

 The Board further recognizes harassment is not always necessarily based upon a person's actual or perceived characteristics and the Board seeks to protect every student from harm regardless of whether the student is a member of a specific category as set out above.
-Further, the Board recognizes harassment can include acts that reasonable cause or can reasonably expect to cause a student to fear for his/her physical safety and it is the policy of the District to prevent and/or respond to such actions.
+Further, the Board recognizes harassment can include acts that reasonably cause or can reasonably expect to cause a student to fear for his/her physical safety and it is the policy of the District to prevent and/or respond to such actions.

-- 5. selling, using or possession obscene material; - 6. using vulgar or abusive language, cursing or swearing; - 7. using and/or possessing a cigarette, cigar, pipe, electronic cigarette, "vape", chewing or smokeless tobacco or any other related paraphernalia; - 8. possessing, consuming, selling, distributing or exchanging alcoholic beverages or illegal substances, or being under the influence of either "illegal substances" including inhalants, marijuana, synthetic marijuana, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs"; - 9. inappropriately using or sharing prescription and over-the-counter drugs; - 10. gambling of any type;
+5. selling, using or possession obscene material;

+6. using vulgar or abusive language, cursing or swearing;

+7. using and/or possessing a cigarette, cigar, pipe, electronic cigarette, "vape", chewing or smokeless tobacco or any other related paraphernalia;

+8. possessing, consuming, selling, distributing or exchanging alcoholic beverages or illegal substances, or being under the influence of either "illegal substances" including inhalants, marijuana, synthetic marijuana, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs";

+9. inappropriately using or sharing prescription and over-the-counter drugs;

+10. gambling of any type;